fnv234/61040-backend/design/concepts/UserDirectory/implementation.md

    * @param userId The unique identifier for the user.
    * @param displayName The display name of the user.
    * @param email The email address of the user.
-   * @returns The userId of the newly registered user.
+   * @returns The userId of the newly registered user, or an error object.
    */
   async register_user({
     userId,